hossainsafwan/AndroidFundamentals/Service.md

 `Foreground Service`: A foreground serivce has a user interface to it.
 It must display a notification so that the user is actively aware that the service is running.

-`Background Service`: A background service is a serice which is not noticed by the user. for example is an app used a service to compress a file being stored in the hard disk then that would be a background service.
+`Background Service`: A background service is a serice which is not noticed by the user. for example if an app used a service to compress a file being stored in the hard disk then that would be a background service.

 `Bound Service`: When an application component binds to a service and creating a client-server like relationship we call is a bound service.
 It is called a client-server like relationship since the service can send and receive requests.
 Multiple components can bind to the service at once, but when all of them unbind, the service is destroyed.